The Homotopy Braces Formality Morphism: Maps between the operads, and the proofs of Theorems and

+commute, where the left-hand vertical arrow is any cooperadic cocomposition in $\pdu\Gra$ and the right-hand vertical arrows are the pullback along the corresponding operadic composition on $\FM_2$, and the product of PA forms.

-Here $\Omega(\FM_2)$ is the cooperad of PA forms (see \cite{HLTV}).
-To define the map, it is sufficient to give its value on generators, i.e., graphs with one edge.
+To define the map $\omega$, it is sufficient to define its value on commutative algebra generators, i.~e., graphs with one edge.
 The graph with one edge between vertices $i$ and $j$ is mapped to the PA form $d\arg(z_i-z_j)/2\pi$.
 Since this form is closed, the map $\omega$ respects the differentials.
-It is not hard to see that the map respects the cooperad structure as well, since it is sufficient to check the statement on generators.
+It is not hard to see that the map respects the cooperad structure as well (in the sense that the above diagram commutes), since it is sufficient to check the statement on generators.
 For graphs $\Gamma$ with more than one edge, $\omega_\Gamma$ is given by a product of 1-forms of the form $d\arg(z_i-z_j)/2\pi$, one for each edge, up to prefactor.
 Now turn to the desired map $C(\FM_2)\to \Gra$.
 It is given as the following composition, involving the adjoint $\omega^*$ of $\omega$:

 Concretely, this map acts on a chain $c\in C(\FM_2(n))$ as follows: